 - Get organised.
 Make it easier on yourself and get automated!

 - Create a buffer.
-Allow your yourself some wriggle room by allocating just a fraction more that you think you’ll need.
+Allow yourself some wriggle room by allocating just a fraction more than you think you’ll need.

 - Be minimal.
 Own less?
 Spend less.